indico/indico-user-docs/user_guide/survey_define.md

 Create the questionnaire
 --------------------------

-To do this, click on “Manage”, and then on “Prepare questionnaire”.
+To do this, click on _Manage_, and then on _Prepare questionnaire_.

-In this page, you can either import an existing questionnaire, or create a new one all together.
+You can either import an existing questionnaire, or define a new one.

-You may also add sections to your questionnaire.
-Sections contain questions and questions will show up within the corresponding section, except for those in the "standalone section", which will show up at the top level.
+You may  divide your questionnaire in sections. _Sections_ contain _questions_ and questions will show up within the corresponding section, except for those in the "_standalone section_", which will show up at the top level.

 ![](/assets/survey_questionnaire_1.png)

-For each question, you can choose a different MODALITY, such as multiple choice, a yes or no answer, and so on.
+For each question, you can choose a different modality, such as multiple choice, a 'yes' or 'no' answer, and so on.

-== Let’s now create a new SECTION, by clicking on “Add section”. ==

-Decide whether you want a standard section, or a standalone section, meaning a section whose questions show up at the top level.
+While creating a new section, by clicking on _Add section_, decide whether you want a standard section, or a standalone one.

 Type in the title of your section, for example "Usefulness" and a brief description "How useful is this tutorial?"